vaishali483/Industrial_Fault_Routing_Agent/README.md

 Rule version 10 arrives later
 ```

-The agent tracks the latest observed rule version for each equipment/fault-code pair.
+The agent keeps track of the latest rule version seen for each equipment and fault-code pair.

-Version `10` is therefore recognised as stale and is prevented from overriding version `12`.
+Since version `10` is older than version `12`, it is marked as stale and cannot override the newer result.

-The dashboard contains a dedicated **Out-of-Sequence Rule Update** demonstration for this scenario.
+This can also be tested from the **Out-of-Sequence Rule Update** page in the dashboard.

 ---

 ## Example Decisions

-### F001 — Critical bearing anomaly
+### F001: Critical Bearing Anomaly

 * Anomaly confidence: `0.94`
 * Confidence history: stable